Skip advert

 Verdict – is the Cupra Leon a good car?

 The Cupra Leon is a sporty hatchback that offers an interesting alternative to the equivalent hot Volkswagen Golf.
-The facelifted Cupra Leon now boasts extrovert styling to set it apart from its SEAT Leon sibling, but it can be just as easy to live with day to day.
-There’s a wide range of trims and engines that range in spiciness and efficiency, making it a versatile sporty hatchback that should appeal to a broad audience.
+The facelifted Cupra Leon now boasts extroverted styling to further set it apart from its SEAT Leon sibling, but it can be just as easy to live with day to day.
+There’s a wide range of trims and engines, but we actually think the plug-in e-Hybrid suits the Leon’s character well, and feels just as good to drive as the full-fat hot hatch model.

 Cupra Leon models, specs and alternatives